philwild/infosecdocs/docs/README.md

 	![Data model -> Authentication](./Images/DataModelAuthenticationSearch.png)

-	At the top of the data model configuration page is a section labeled `CONSTRAINTS`.
+	At the top of the data model configuration page is a section labelled `CONSTRAINTS`.
 This contains the Splunk search that identifies the events that should feed the Authentication data model.
 Your search should look something like this:

 	``(`cim_Authentication_indexes`) tag=authentication NOT (action=success user=*$)``